iamdtang/node-testing/article.md

 Unit Testing in Node
 ====================

-In this post we are going to look at unit testing in Node using the Mocha test framework along with Chai, Sinon, and Nock.
+Testing is an important practice in software development to improve software quality.
+In this post we are going to look at unit testing in Node using the Mocha test framework along with Chai for assertions, Sinon stubs, and Nock for mocking HTTP requests.
+Let's get started!

 To install Mocha, simply run:

 ```
 npm install mocha -g